splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours.rst

 Skyler creates a 24x7 shift within the schedule for secondary coverage
 -------------------------------------------------------------------------

 Skyler creates a 24x7 shift in the secondary schedule for the web application.
 Using the week-by-week shift type Skyler creates 24x7 as secondary coverage for one week Monday through Sunday.
-Skyler selects a shift handoff of 1 and adds the SREs as responders.
+Skyler selects a shift handoff of one and adds the SREs as responders.

 .. image:: /_images/incident-intelligence/24x7_shift.png
       :width: 50%